octopress/octopress/README.md

-new draft <TITLE>   # Add a new draft post to your site publish <POST>      # Publish a draft from _drafts to _posts unpublish <POST>    # Search for a post and convert it into a draft isolate [POST]      # Stash all posts but the one you're workign on for a faster build integrate           # Restores all posts, doing the opposite of the isolate command
+new draft <TITLE>   # Add a new draft post to your site publish <POST>      # Publish a draft from _drafts to _posts unpublish <POST>    # Search for a post and convert it into a draft isolate [POST]      # Stash all posts but the one you're working on for a faster build integrate           # Restores all posts, doing the opposite of the isolate command
 ```